Should We Teach Kids About Porn's Harms? Yes, and Here's How

 - in the case of women, expressed less desire to have a daughter

-This experiment was rightly controversial because it exposed participants, without their informed consent, to something that could harm them.
+This experiment was rightly controversial because it exposed participants, without their informed consent, to something that could've potentially harmed them.
 But because of its inclusion of a control group, this study provided experimental evidence that viewing pornography could cause significant changes in attitudes and values.

 Teens’ Viewing of Internet Porn: GlobaI Findings